urimem/faiss_vector_db/README.md

-# Film Embeddings Analysis Project
+# FAISS - Embeddings Analysis Project

 This project implements semantic search functionality for film analysis using OpenAI embeddings and FAISS vector store.